turingschool/front-end-curriculum/lessons/module-4/react-native-intro.md

 * Understand the differences between React and React Native
 * Understand how to use an iOS simulator
 * Understand the different native components and how to style them
-* Know how to debug React Native with warnings, errors and Chrome debugger
+* Know how to debug React Native with warnings, errors, and Chrome debugger
 * Be familiar with when to use the different React lifecycle methods for mobile development

 ---

 Welcome to the world of mobile development.
-React Native is just like the React you know and love for the web, but it complies JavaScript to native code (Objective-C, Java) for a specific native OS.
-So you get the performance of native apps while just writing JS!
+React Native is just like the React you know and love for the web, but it compiles JavaScript to native code (Objective-C, Java) for a specific native OS.
+So you get the features of native apps while just writing JS!
 You also get the benefits of reusable components, state management with Redux, and Chrome debugging tools.

 Here are some things we already know: